Active robustness against the detuning-error for Rydberg quantum gates: Passive influences by other noises

 \section{Passive influences by other noises}

-In order to characterize the gate performance in the presence of all experimental imperfections, in this section, we study other errors owing to the detuning deviation from the intermediate state $|p\rangle$, inhomogeneity in Rabi frequency, laser phase noise, as well as the Rydberg interaction fluctuations.
-We address that our robust gate is passively influenced by those errors so the DER(or DER-i) pulse does not have explicit robustness to them as compared with the TO pulse.
+In order to characterize the gate performance in the presence of all experimental imperfections, in this section, we study other errors owing to the detuning deviation from the intermediate state $|p\rangle$, inhomogeneity in Rabi frequency, laser phase and amplitude noises, as well as the Rydberg interaction fluctuations.
+We address that our robust gate is passively influenced by those errors so the DER and DER-i pulses do not have explicit robustness to them as compared to the TO pulse.

+\textit{Intermediate detuning error -} To assess the performance of gate in a fluctuated intermediate-state detuning $\Delta_0\to\Delta_0+\epsilon_\Delta$ (also see Eq.\ref{Hj}), we now study the gate infidelity with a randomly distributed error $\epsilon_\Delta$.
+In a realistic experiment, this intermediate detuning error is inevitable due to the laser frequency fluctuation or atomic temperature effect \cite{PhysRevA.80.013417}.
+However, since a large non-fluctuated intermediate detuning $|\Delta_0|\gg\Omega_{p,c}$ is set for a two-photon process; therefore, $\epsilon_\Delta\ll|\Delta_0|$ which could make this detuning error negligible.